There are averages but relying too much on the “average” can lead to ruin. And uncertainty is behind it all.

 The risk is being so focused on the “average” return that we ignore the lesson in the variety of returns that produced that average.
 Your portfolio must be built to survive the variations it’s guaranteed to experience over the years.
 Specifically, the worst days.

-But your portfolio must also be built to limit the emotional toll the inevitable bad days might have on you in order to keep you invested.
+Your portfolio must also be built to limit the emotional toll the inevitable bad days might have on you to keep you invested.
 The solution begins and ends with diversification.

 Source: